 We wish you well in your studies and look forward to hearing from you soon.
 For more information please contact .

-Radio Amateurs of Canada offers both online Basic and Advanced Qualification Amateur Radio Courses so that individuals can get started in Amateur Radio or upgrade their qualifications while continuing to practise social/physical distancing.
+Radio Amateurs of Canada offers both online Basic and Advanced Qualification Amateur Radio Courses so that individuals can get started in Amateur Radio or upgrade their qualifications.

 The RAC Basic Qualification Amateur Radio Course is conducted with the assistance of the Annapolis Valley Amateur Radio Club (AVARC) of Nova Scotia.
-The Spring 2023 Basic course is now underway.
+The next run of the course is scheduled for later this spring.
+Stay tuned for more information.

 Please stay tuned to this page and the RAC website for information about future courses.